teuk/mediabot_v3/README.md

 $ sudo useradd -m -s /bin/bash mediabot

-Now, give sudo rights to mediabot user and keep it mind that you MUST remove this file after the installation !
+Now, give sudo rights to mediabot user and keep in mind that you MUST remove this file after the installation !
 If you don't, you let an irc bot running with root privileges (trust me you don't want that).

 $ sudo echo 'mediabot ALL=(ALL) NOPASSWD:ALL' >/etc/sudoers.d/mediabot